sectum1919/auto_avsr/README.md

-<h1 align="center">CNVSRC Baseline</h1>
+<h1 align="center">CNVSRC 2023 Baseline</h1>

 ## Introduction

-This repository is the baseline code for the CNVSRC (CN-CVS Visual Speech Recognition Challenge).
+This repository is the baseline code for CNVSRC2023 (CN-CVS Visual Speech Recognition Challenge 2023).

 The code in this repository is based on the SOTA method [mpc001/auto_avsr](https://github.com/mpc001/auto_avsr) on the LRS3 dataset.
 We have added some configuration files to run this code on CN-CVS and the datasets provided in this challenge.
 Additionally, we have removed some code that is not needed for running this baseline and modified the implementation of some functionalities.